Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 .
 He wrote the General Council's position papers and the foundational document and then drafted its constitution.
 Three years later, he was elected the Council's president, in which office he served for a decade, until 1880.

 Krauth composed a series of theses on pulpit and altar fellowship under the title the “Akron-Galesburg Rule.”
-The summary is simple: "Lutheran pulpits only for Lutheran pastors, and Lutheran altars only for Lutheran communicants only."
+The summary is simple: "Lutheran pulpits for Lutheran pastors only, and Lutheran altars for Lutheran communicants only."
 While the Galesburg Rule

 permitted exceptions based on pastoral discretion, it still strongly repudiated the nearly blind ecumenism of the General Synod.